 Swift used this line as a satirical commentary on upper classes in England.
-Metaphorically, the author has referred to the behavior of the people during change in weather conditions.
-At the end of the 17th century, large cities around the world fought poor sanitary conditions due to overcrowding or shortage of sewers and plumbing.
+Metaphorically, the author has referred to the behavior of the people during changes in weather conditions.
+At the end of the 17th century, large cities around the world fought poor sanitary conditions, due to overcrowding, or shortage of sewers and plumbing.
 Therefore, there were bouts of dysentery and plagues.

 - Tone: Pessimistic.

 - Metaphor: Rain is metaphor for human behavior in crisis.

 - Allusion: Allusion to Great Fire of 1666 in England.